-There is no simple answer to this question.
+There is no simple answer to whether or not you get half of your spouse’s property in divorce.
 The cute portrayal of a house being physically sawed into two pieces is not always the way it works.
 Also, a quick uninformed calculation may end up costing you many times more than a careful and skilled legal review.

 The division of property between married spouses on separation is called “equalization of net family property”.
 The payment from one spouse to the other is called an “equalization payment”.
 The relevant date for the purpose of calculating the equalization payment is the date of separation.
 The equalization calculation can be done when one applies for a Divorce Order but it is not necessary to wait to be divorced to resolve your property rights once separated.